 At the Cassino War Cemetery you’ll also find the Cassino Memorial that honors the more than 4,000 Commonwealth soldiers who were never found.

 The Cassino War Cemetery is only open during certain hours at different times during the year.
-Be sure to check this website for the most current hours.
+Be sure to check their website for the most current hours.

 9. German War Cemetery Cassino